Hongbin10/Hardhat-Project/README.md

 The deployment transaction has been submitted, but the contract instance is not fully ready.
 ![deploy-contract.png](pics/deploy-contract.png)

-Blockchain log proof: The complete execution record of deploying the transaction, proving that the contract has been successfully created and put on the chain.
+Blockchain log proof: The complete execution record of deploying the transaction, proving that the contract has been successfully created and put on the chain.<br>
 ![block-chain-contract.png](pics/block-chain-contract.png)